-Table 44.
+Table 43.
 Service Action Definitions

 ACTION DEFINITION

 Inspect Carefully examine component for excess

 wear, abnormality, contact, or leaks.

 Check Verify the component is within the own-

 er's manual or service manual service

 limits.
 Adjust or repair as necessary.

 Lubricate Lubricate the component as specified in

 the owner's or service manual with Har-

 ley-Davidson approved product.

+Replace Replace the component at the specified

+intervals.

+Clean Clean the component as specified in the

+owner's or service manual.

+Rebuild Rebuild the component according to the

+procedures in the service manual.